Table of Contents

 New materials for a new body?

-From an evolutionary perspective, it makes sense that certain substances or foods that humans have not historically been exposed to could be harmful to our health.
+From an evolutionary point of view, it makes sense that certain substances or foods that humans have not been exposed to historically, could be harmful to our health.
 Our bodies have evolved over thousands of years to adapt to foods that have been available throughout most of our evolutionary history.
 Sudden dietary changes caused by agriculture, food processing, and industrialization can challenge our bodies’ ability to efficiently process and metabolize these new substances.
-Let’s consider fructose, grains and refined oils as examples.
+Let’s consider fructose, grains and refined oils as examples:

 From an evolutionary perspective, the rapid introduction of new or changing substances such as fructose, grains, and refined oils into the human diet has negative health consequences.
-Our bodies did not have enough time to adapt to these changes, resulting in various health problems when these substances are consumed.
+Our bodies did not have enough time to adapt to these changes, and as a result, various health problems are caused when these substances are consumed.

 This is what I eat

 Recommended ancient bread that I eat every day: only plain flour and water.
-Leave in a bowl for 2-3 days.
+Simmer in a bowl for two to three days.
 Put in the oven (Ninja 175 degrees is better) for 30 minutes and there is thin bread.
-After there is sourdough, you don’t have to wait 3 days to mix new flour because the natural yeast is already in the sourdough and does the work in a few hours.
-After a day outside adding new flour, you should put the bowl in the refrigerator so there will be no mold.
+After there is sourdough, you don’t have to wait 3 days to mix new flour because the natural yeast is already in the sourdough and does the job in a few hours.
+After a day outside adding new flour, you should put the bowl in the refrigerator so that there will be no mold.
 In the washing machine there is a large bowl of leavened dough from which you take dough whenever you want and make fresh bread in 25 minutes.

-Breakfasts that I really like: 2-3 plantain bananas in the oven (preferably Ninja 25 minutes at 175 degrees), figs and blueberries, goat yogurt with blueberries, tangerines and oranges.
+Breakfasts that I really like: 2-3 plantain bananas in the oven (better in Ninja 25 minutes at 175 degrees), figs and blueberries, goat yogurt with blueberries, tangerines and oranges.

-Because of the competition for food in nature as well as the desire of plants to survive there are no situations of food without effort.
-If there is no effort, you should ask why?
+Because of the competition for food in nature and the desire of plants to survive there are no situations of food without effort.
+If there is no effort, one should ask why?
 Is it toxic?

-There is evidence from the archaeological record that early Homo Sapiens and their ancestors consumed bone marrow by examining the marks left on bones found at various prehistoric sites.
+There is evidence from the archaeological record that early Homo sapiens and its ancestors consumed bone marrow by examining the marks left on bones found at various prehistoric sites.
 Marks on bones, such as cut marks, percussion marks and fracture patterns, can provide insights into the behaviors of early hominids, including their dietary habits.

 Cut marks on bones indicate that stone tools were used to remove meat from the bones, while percussion marks suggest that bones were intentionally broken to access the marrow inside.
 Bone marrow is a very nutritious food source, rich in fats, vitamins and minerals.
 Consuming bone marrow was beneficial to early humans as it provided the energy and nutrients needed for survival, brain development and overall growth.